kahlan/kahlan/docs/README.md

 });
 ```

-You can use also use an array based syntax for reducing verbosity:
+You can use an array based syntax for reducing verbosity:

 ```php
 it("stubs many methods", function() {